arobb/thebonafideclub-processor/README.md

 1. Run the sample generator; it creates a sample corpus based on a Watson example
   `sample/generate-sample-corpus.sh`

-1. Run the corpus processor to run the corpuses through Watson
+1. Execute the processor to feed the sample corpus through Watson
   `bin/process-corpus.sh corpus-profiles/sample.corpus`

 1. Distill down the Watson outputs to the core user score